 Adult children and estrangement

-There was some evidence of estrangement between the parent and child.
-The Court said that such estrangements don’t excuse a willmaker from leaving provision to dependents or those ‘eligible’.
+There was some evidence of estrangement between parent and child.
+Referring to this the Court said that such estrangements don’t excuse a willmaker from leaving provision to dependents or those ‘eligible’.
 Citing authority the Court stated that estrangement does not relieve the obligation of a testator to provide, nor prevent someone claiming from satisfying the legal requirements.4

 Estrangement is a challenging topic and not free of value judgments – what is estrangement?

 Is it understood as being the same thing for all people?
 Should someone have to provide for a child who has not been in touch for years – and how many years is “too much”?
+What if there was an abusive relationship?
 Or should there be a “shifting line” dependent upon the circumstances of the case?

 In another case the NSW Court of Appeal said that the Court